Zemzemfiras1/Mastering_Linux_Tutorials/Tutorials/Tuto3: File Manipulation_Sed_command.md

 sed -n '1,4p;7,9p;24p' Laptops.txt
 ```

-5. Verify your output by comparing to this which prints number lines.
+5. Verify your output by comparing to this command which prints number lines.

 ```markdown
 cat -n Laptops.txt